holly-cummins/holly-cummins.github.io/content/posts/2023-10-12--presentation-titles/index.md

 ## Avoid flab

 Many years ago I had a talk called “OSGi and Java EE: a match made in a … box?”.
 The information density is kind of ok(ish), because three of four words (“OSGi”, “Java EE,” and “match”) are all doing work.
-However, “box” isn’t contributing any meaning at all.
+However, “made in a box” isn’t contributing any meaning at all.
 It was supposed to be adding humour, but in hindsight I think it only added confusion.
 If I’m honest, I got a bit stuck for a title and filled in the gap with words that seemed to fit, instead of really thinking about what point I was trying to make.

 Recently, I spotted (but did not go to) a talk called “Take your shot of Vitamin!”
 Vitamin is not a well-known tool (I had to look it up, as would most people).
 “Take your shot of” isn’t doing anything to help explain what Vitamin is.
 Something like “How Decathlon Improve Productivity with the Vitamin Design System” is wordy, and a bit clunky, and deeply boring, but at least it would allow people to understand what the talk is about without having to read an abstract.
 Alternatively, “How Decathlon Improve Vitality with the Vitamin Design System” is a bit less generic, and it retains the original’s playing with the double meaning of ‘vitamin.’